 1) The VAL server (or SEAL LM client) sends a request message to the SEAL LM server to update a spatial map.
-The request includes requestor ID, spatial map ID, indicator to modify or delete, information on what to modify such as updated access control rules and updated spatial map coverage area, etc. The SEAL LM server authorizes VAL server (or SEAL LM client) and validates the request.
+The request includes requestor ID, spatial map ID, indicator to modify or delete, information on what to modify such as layering information parameters, updated access control rules and updated spatial map coverage area, etc.

-2) The SEAL LM server delete or modifies the spatial map as requested.
+2) The SEAL LM server authorizes VAL server (or SEAL LM client) and validates the request.The SEAL LM server delete or modifies the spatial map as requested.

-3) Then it sends response message to the requestor with result of the request and modified spatial map information with the spatial map ID.
+3) Then it sends response message to the requestor with result of the request and modified spatial map information with the spatial map ID, list of layers and its corresponding layer IDs.

+NOTE: Whether update and delete operations for spatial map management can be merged or need separate procedures will be considered in the normative work.

 7.8.3.3 Get spatial map